A0158/Vitalsigns_Prediction/README.md

-# Vitalsigns Prediction for Diagnostic Application
+# Vital signs Prediction using computer vision for Diagnostic Application

 This repository uses  signal processing and computer vision (face detection,deep learning) technique to predict vital signs from photoplethysmography method.